Executive Management Committee Members 2024/2025

 Committee Member

 Currently, Ishe is responsible for the Student Engagement Launch, an upcoming event designed to kickstart a new wave of student involvement and energize campus life.
-Her dedication to student voice and participation reflects his broader commitment to leadership, law, and community development.
+Her dedication to student voice and participation reflects her broader commitment to leadership, law and community development.

 Currently, Ishe is responsible for the Student Engagement Launch, an upcoming event designed to kickstart a new wave of student involvement and energize campus life.
-Her dedication to student voice and participation reflects his broader commitment to leadership, law, and community development.
+Her dedication to student voice and participation reflects her broader commitment to leadership, law and community development.

 Maram Adem